ZipCodeCore/FinalProjects-Hosting/Notes.md

 - Setup to allow firewall to let in 80 and 443.
 - Used/Installed `caddy` as a reverse-proxy for the student projects.
 - Installed `docker` to support the projects
+- I had to install nd compile the latest `golang` to get `caddy` to compile.
+  - There is no binary image of caddy for Amazon Linux (which what I installed when creating instance)

 ### Caddyfile for the reverse-proxy